rumca-js/Django-link-archive/README_search.md

 If I write "Apple", "Microsoft", "Samsung", "Elon Musk", "Bill Gates", "Love", or 'War', or 'Abortion' I would expect thousands upon thausands of results.

-I would like results from CNN, from Fox news, from left, from right, from extremists, from liberals.
+Google provides around 10 to 17 pages, each containing around 10 links each.
+This gives us 100 to 170 links per search.
+It is like looking through keyhole at the Internet.

-There seems to be no filter, no option in Google Search to go beyond the several pages of results (31 pages for 'News' filter).
-It is a very small number.
-It is like looking through keyhole at the Internet
+For other filters like 'news' this number can be changed.
+The number of results is closer to 31 pages.

 ## Myth #2 Google, YouTube, TikTok algorithms provide what is best for you